 Note: The idea behind “Leading By Example” project is to offer a donation whenever I can to a charity, not-for-profit organization, or person of my choice.
 This program is designed to provide an example to everyone about how to offer charity regularly.
 Whether this task is conducted on monthly or yearly basis really depends on where you are in your career or how much struggle you are up against.
 But, even then the donations should be routinely provided through this method─remember, even a warm smile is considered a donation because it improves the minds.
 Oh!
 I learned all this through Islam.
 Kindly follow these footsteps to lead the rest.

 See the rest of the examples under the category Leading By Example.

 I just ran the “buddy program” session with an abused woman.
 I believe that everyone should verse themselves in preventing domestic abuse.
-I do this by making functional connections either with reliable lawyers, therapists, social or community workers, colleagues, or friends; being willing to submit independent and necessary commentary, like thoughts on recent attempt to commit suicide, to the authorities or anyone else who are working on that particular case; learning relevant literature including emergency exit plans, emotional abuse assessment guides, and suicide prevention; developing an understanding of the possible moves the abuser(s) might end up making; understanding the culture and belief system of the victim(s); emailing helpful information; and, participating in the separation, divorce, or emergency exit process; and, helping a woman find a suitable place for herself.
+I do this by making functional connections either with reliable lawyers, therapists, social or community workers, colleagues, or friends; being willing to submit necessary commentary, like thoughts on recent attempt to commit suicide, to the authorities or anyone else who are working on that particular case; learning relevant literature including emergency exit plans, emotional abuse assessment guides, and suicide prevention; developing an understanding of the possible moves the abuser(s) might end up making; understanding the culture and belief system of the victim(s); emailing helpful information; and, participating in the separation, divorce, or emergency exit process; and, helping a woman find a suitable place for herself.
 You must implement this system according to your mental and physical abilities and budget.
 For instance, you can start building a lobby slowly by connecting with one professional at a time; gaining experience in lucid dreaming by helping men/women you somehow feel connected to; acquiring knowledge of the Abnormal Psychology (Regeneration and What is Abnormal Psychology); learning how to maintain confidentiality; and requesting another expert to intervene when the victims become too scared, agitated, and shaken.

 There are couple of things you have to know before you decide to play the buddy: